 The Dog Park Working Group is seeking input from the public on their preferences between two possible locations for an off-leash dog park in Sparwood.
 The locations being considered, are:

-Both areas would require some work (some ground leveling and minor tree removal) to provide a comfortable place to let dogs play.
+Both areas would require some work (some ground levelling and minor tree removal) to provide a comfortable place to let dogs play.

 The Working Group will use the input from the public to help inform their final recommendations to Council on an off-leash dog park in Sparwood later this summer.